HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-3.md

 ```

 !!!note
-    Since there's no `text/plain` part in the stored multipart MIME, it fallsback to find a `text/html` part and convert it to plain, then return it as a response.
+    Since there's no `text/plain` part in the stored multipart MIME, it falls back to finding a `text/html` part, converting it to plain, and then returning it as a response.